Substra/substra-tests/README.md

 pip3 install -r requirements.txt
 ```

-The tests suite requires a Substra network up and running.
-The network can be started
+The tests suite requires a Substra network up and running to test the remote backend.
-either with skaffold (Kubernetes), with docker-compose, or manually.
+The network can be started either with skaffold (Kubernetes), with docker-compose, or manually.

 The substra project is needed for running the tests.
 It can be found [here](https://github.com/SubstraFoundation/substra)